Friday, December 19, 2025

 I list my top contributions to syntactic theory.
 Each of these contributions is either a theoretical innovation and/or a major empirical discovery or exploration.
 The main criteria for inclusion in the list is: The subjective impact that they have already had on syntactic theory, or the potential impact.
 In other words, they are not chosen based on citation indices.
 They are listed roughly in order of subjective impact.

-I have worked on many other very interesting empirical problems including conjunction adverbs, relative clause deletion, negating quantifier phrases, neg-raising, pluractionality, verbal linkers, null prepositions, serial verb constructions, etc. All of these studies have been influential in their own way, but they have more limited theoretical or empirical scope, so I do not include them in the list below.
+I have worked on many other very interesting empirical problems including conjunction adverbs, relative clause deletion, negating quantifier phrases, neg-raising, pluractionality, verbal linkers, null prepositions, serial verb constructions, why versus how come, etc. All of these studies have been influential in their own way, in their own corner of the field, but they have more limited theoretical or empirical scope, so I do not include them in the list below.

 1. Imposters (with Paul Postal)